 Since 2010, the annual "Puppycam" has provided a worldwide web audience with early glimpses of the park's youngest canine rangers.

-The camera provides a static overhead view of the maternity pen that may refresh about every 15 seconds.
-It is turned on each year as pups approach four weeks of age and become more active outside their house.
-It is turned off after the pups are weaned and grow big enough to leave the maternity pen to live in other areas.
+The camera provides an overhead view of the maternity pen.
+It is turned on each spring / summer as pups approach four weeks of age and become more active outside their house.
+It is turned off in the fall, after the pups are weaned and grow big enough to leave the maternity pen to live in other areas.